 - Other Tips

 These are tried and test tips that I have used personally to get 14% discount on fully loaded Lexus RX 350 window sticker price.

-#1 Buy on the Last 2 days of month and quarter
+#1 Buy on Last 2 days of quarter or month

 The number one target should be to buy your dream car on the last 2 days of a month.
 To add more sweetness to the deal, try to buy on last 2 days of end of a quarter.